Applying through UCAS – a guide for parents of international studentsby Judith Charlton

 If they are applying independently, they will need to supply their referee’s details, including an email address, so that UCAS can contact them.

 Or they may be given a ‘buzzword’ by their teachers to add to their application.
-This links their application to their school or college, allowing their teachers to attach their reference.
+This links their application to their school or college, allowing their teachers to attach their references.

 4. Application fees

-If your chid is applying for just one course, the application fee is £22.50.
-This rises to £27. for multiple courses.
+The application fee is £27.50 for up to five choices.
 They will be guided as to how they can pay this fee online.

 5. Submit before the deadline